Combinatorial formulas for shifted dual stable Grothendieck polynomials: Bender--Knuth involutions for shifted bar tableaux

-\begin{theorem} The operation $\tauShBT$ is a shape-preserving and weight-reversing involution of the set of semistandard ShBT with all entries in $\{1',1,2',2\}$.
-Moreover, if $T$ is a semistandard ShBT then $\tauShBT(T)$ and $T$ have the same number of primed entries on the main diagonal. \end{theorem}
+\begin{theorem} The composition is a shape-preserving and weight-reversing involution of the set of semistandard shifted bar tableaux with all entries in $\{1',1,2',2\}$.
+Moreover, if $T$ is a semistandard shifted bar tableau then $\tauShBT(T)$ and $T$ have the same number of primed entries on the main diagonal. \end{theorem}

-\begin{proof} By Theorem~\ref{thm:inverse bijections} and Theorem~\ref{thm:wt reversal}, $\tauShBT$ is a weight-reversing involution on the set of semistandard ShBT of a given shape with entries in $\{1', 1, 2', 2\}$.
-For shapes that contain no diagonal boxes, this completes the proof.
+\begin{proof} Let $T$ be a semistandard shifted bar tableau.
+In view of Theorems~\ref{thm:inverse bijections} and \ref{thm:wt reversal}, it remains only to prove our claim that $\tauShBT(T)$ and $T$ have the same number of primed diagonal entries.